 White Mulberry Tree Care

-The straight species of white mulberry is invasive.
-Even if it is legal to plant this tree where you live, it is unlikely that you would want to because of how it affects its ecosystem and the established landscape.
+The straight species of white mulberry is now naturalized in most of the United States and is considered invasive, affecting the ecosystem and the established landscape.
 Consider one of its non-invasive cultivars to plant instead.

-The species performs best if placed in an area which receives an ample amount of full sun but it is incredibly adaptable and will manage in part sun to partial shade as well.
-Its ability to seemingly spread endlessly will have the tree pop up and do well in almost all conditions, but this should not be considered license to place cultivars of the species in anything less than full sun.
+The species performs best if placed in an area that receives an ample amount of full sun but it is incredibly adaptable and will manage in part sun to partial shade as well.
+Though it can do well in almost all conditions, it's still best to place cultivars of the species in full sun.

-It is not often you will be able to plant or see a tree grow in any soil condition.
-You can do exactly that with white mulberry trees.
+It's rare to find a plant or tree like the white mulberry that grows so well in any soil condition.
 In urban areas, they are often known for growing in empty lots riddled with construction debris.
 The only condition it will not survive in is soil that is saturated consistently.
-When planting a cultivar of course you will not be attempting to allow your tree to eke out survival, your goal will be giving it the best conditions for it to thrive and in that case, providing it with rich loamy soil, that is well-draining with a neutral pH.
+Provide a cultivar with rich loamy soil that is well-draining with a neutral pH.

 White mulberry trees do not need any supplemental watering once established and at that point, they become very well suited to areas that experience drought conditions regularly.
-Until then though it is important to proceed as you normally would with most trees and provide your newly planted mulberry with enough water to allow it to establish a good robust root system.
+Until then though, it is important to proceed as you normally would with most trees and provide your newly planted mulberry with enough water to allow it to establish a good robust root system.
 This is easily achieved by watering your tree weekly during its growing season at a rate of 10 gallons per inch of trunk diameter measured by a caliper at chest height.
-Doing this for the first two years will ensure that your tree is nice and healthy and able to cope with whatever stresses that are thrown at it.
+Doing this for the first two years will ensure that your tree is healthy to be able to cope with stress.

 Temperature and Humidity